The Story of Beltane

 Like Walpurgisnacht, we will light up the Wickerman to purge the past that weighs us down.
 The coldness and stagnant energy of Winter, the sorrows of a year immersed in doubt and fear, the anger we felt at the injustice of the world around us… all will be burned to ash.
 We will use this sacred fire to light the campfires of Gryphon’s Nest just as our ancestors kindled village fires in Ireland.
 We will transmute that flame to kindle a fire that welcomes those around us, that draws us near, and allows us to connect to one another in a warm orb of light.

-Our hope for the future includes a charitable foundation that uses Beltane and other sabbath festivals to invest in Pagan interests, starting in 2022.
 We wish to grow our Beltane event with the same fervor that has made the Beltane Fire Festival of Edinburgh, Scotland so popular.
 We want to create more opportunities for community involvement, including incorporating values that reflect our hope for society as a whole.
 We wish it to become a flow art and burn "mecca" that will be known as "The Burning Man of the South."
 And we wish to create a celebration that draws people from many faiths who might embrace the spiritual truths that nature and its cycles of life have to teach.